Skip to content

 Further reading: What is a credit utilisation ratio?

-However, if you’re concerned you might overspend on the card and struggle to clear the balance, this could have a far more negative effect on your credit rating.
+If you’re concerned you might overspend on the card and struggle to clear the balance, this could have a far more negative effect on your credit rating.
 In this case, cancelling before you run into financial difficulty would be the best option.

 What are the pros and cons of cancelling a credit card?